cogstat/cogstat_website/best_practices_symposium/index.md

 ### Call for abstracts

-__Presentations__ Potential talks may include:
+__Presentations__ Potential talks on the first day may include:
 * Presentation of new methods, preferably also offering computational tools
-* Presentation of older methods, that are hardly known among researchers
+* Presentation of older methods, that are less known among researchers
 * Demonstration of software solutions that could make the analysis more efficient
 * Presentation of tutorials that introduce either new or older methods